 “I can’t take it anymore!”
 How many times?
 How many times have I been on my knees, begging this?
 Tears in my hands, down my shirt, on the thin pages of a Bible that doesn’t feel like enough, when all I feel is sickness and pain and this impossible helpless and hopelessness.
 Crying quietly to a God who doesn’t seem to come when or how I want.

-My lungs fall as I sigh out this stinging, awful cup with the name that promises to rescue.
+My lungs collapse as I sigh out this stinging, awful cup with the name that promises to rescue.
 “I need you to take this from me.
 I can’t do it anymore.
 I can’t do it anymore!
 I can’t fight anymore.
 Where are you?!”
 And I weep it like David, lament it like David:

 “How long?
 How long do I have to wait, God?
 Will you forget me forever?!”